cedar-policy/cedar-docs/docs/collections/_bestpractices/bp-implementing-roles-groups.md

 We can extend the ‘role management using groups’ approach, and create a separate approver group for each set of resources: `Approver-France`, `Approver-Germany`, and `Approver-UK`.

-Each role is represented by a policy in the policy store, as  shown in the example below.
+Each role is represented by a policy in the policy store, as shown in the following example.

 ```cedar
 // Role to approve French timesheets